An African Array C.C. trading as The Safari Index Africa

 - It is the client’s obligation to ensure that they are medically fit to travel.

-- In the event of flights being booked and secured by Safari Index Africa on behalf of the client, payment is required by credit card (this is because of the time delay of securing funds to us when paying by bank transfer).
+- In the event of flights being booked and secured by Safari Index Africa on behalf of the client, payment is usually required by credit card (this is because of the time delay of securing funds to us when paying by bank transfer).

 - Copies of passports are required when booking flights through The Safari Index Africa.
 Correct information must be provided by the client and The Safari Index Africa accepts no responsibility for incorrect information provided by clients.